LaganYT/LTunes-Flutter/README.md

 ### Search and Library
 - Show artists in search results.
-- Add a way to cancel all downloads

 ### Lyrics and Visuals
 - Lyrics support (save lyrics when downloading songs).